spessasus/sf2-rmidi-specification/README.md

 - **Bit**: The most basic data structure element, either 0 or 1.
 - **Byte**: A data structure element of eight bits, with no defined meaning to those bits.
 - **SoundFont**: A [SoundFont2](https://musescore.org/sites/musescore.org/files/2023-01/sfspec24.pdf) compliant binary.
+- **DLS**: DownLoadable Sounds.
+Sound bank format similar to SoundFont.
+Used in the older RMIDI files, not compliant with this specification.
 - **Embedded SoundFont:** The SoundFont bank embedded in an RMIDI file.
 - **Main SoundFont:** The regular SoundFont bank loaded by the software prior to loading the RMIDI file.
 - **Bank**: MIDI controller 0 `Bank Select MSB` and the bank number of a soundfont preset.